Herbert Coward: Career

+Death

+On January 24, 2024, Coward, his girlfriend, Bertha Brooks, and their pet Chihuahua and pet squirrel were killed when their vehicle collided with a truck on Highway 19 between Clyde and Canton, North Carolina.
+Neither Coward nor Brooks were wearing seatbelts.
+He was 85.

 Legacy

-Coward's performance and physical appearance in Deliverance has provided inspiration for other media, most notably the main character from Primus video "My Name Is Mud", which also sampled lines from the film.
+Coward's performance and physical appearance in Deliverance has provided inspiration for other media, most notably the main character from the Primus video "My Name Is Mud", which also sampled lines from the film.